 top of page

 Heavy fruits just under a pound each are extremely meaty with few seeds.
-Flavor is what you would expect from a great tasting mater - sweet, yet balanced acid.
+Flavor is sweet, yet with balanced acid.

 Plants are tough as nails, yet scraggily indictative of the wispy-leaf foliage and definately require caging versus staking.
 Fruits hang on the vine forever without degradation - deepening in color by the third week (yes, they really don't degrade for that long).